linkerd/rfc/problem/0006-minimal-controlplane-install.md

 - Should the jsonPatches in `InjectorConfig` be exhaustive i.e full injection config? or they should build on the main one which performs the default injection.
+- Should the patch be the one to decide on what pod requests does it take or should the pod have some label to denote that?